 Country Profile: South Georgia and South Sandwich Islands

-South Georgia and the South Sandwich Islands are remote British overseas territories located in the southern South Atlantic Ocean, approximately 1,000 km east of the Falkland Islands.
-These islands are known for their rugged terrain and variable climate, with no permanent inhabitants.
-The economy is primarily based on fishing, and the governance is overseen by the UK, administered from the Falkland Islands.
-The historical significance of the islands is highlighted by the legacy of famed explorer Ernest Shackleton.
+South Georgia and the South Sandwich Islands are a remote British Overseas Territory located in the South Atlantic Ocean, approximately 1,000 km east of the Falkland Islands.
+The islands are uninhabited except for scientific personnel residing at Grytviken, which was once a bustling whaling station.
+The economy primarily revolves around fishing and scientific research, underscoring the territory's natural resources.
+Governance is overseen by the United Kingdom, with the islands being administered from the Falkland Islands.

 Geography